 North Carolina’s average temperatures vary widely.
 Temperatures feel pretty great most of the year, but scorching in the summer and chilly in the winter, with a very low possibility of rain or snow all year.
 In comparison to other tourist sites, the area is rather temperate.

 April is the driest month of the year.
-July is the warmest month in North Carolina, with an average high temperature of 32°C (89°F).
-May is the sunniest month.
+July is the warmest month in North Carolina, with an average high temperature of 89°F (32°C).
+May is the sunniest month, and my favorite!

 If you’re looking for an outdoor adventure, North Carolina is a great place to kayak.
 With over 2,000 miles of waterways, kayakers can explore everything from the rushing rapids of the Appalachian Mountains to the placid waters of the Outer Banks.
 No matter what your experience level or where your interests lie, there’s something for everyone in North Carolina.